Outlaw Volleyball: Reception

 Reviews ranged from positive to very mixed.
 GameRankings and Metacritic gave Outlaw Volleyball a score of 79% and 77 out of 100, and also gave Outlaw Volleyball Remixed a score of 64% and 57 out of 100.
+Critics complimented the game for its humor and online functionality, but criticized its easy difficulty, lack of gameplay depth, and repeated jokes.
+The PlayStation 2 version received mixed or average reviews, citing the game as a "lazy rehash" and "a clunky port of a 2-year-old title".